A second order upper bound for the ground state energy of a hard-sphere gas in the Gross-Pitaevskii regime: Introduction and main result

 of the zero-energy scattering equation $-\Delta f = 0$, with the hard-core requirement $f(x) = 0$ for $|x| < \frak{a}/N$ and the boundary condition $f(x) \to 1$, as $|x| \to \infty$.
 The problem with this choice is the fact that $f$ has long tails; as a consequence, it is extremely difficult to control the product (\ref{eq:jas}).
 To make computations possible, we need to cutoff $f$ at some intermediate length scale $\frak{a}/N \ll \ell \ll 1$, requiring that $f (x) = 1$ for $|x| \geq \ell$ (the cutoff can be implemented in different ways; below, we will choose $f$ as the solution of a Neumann problem on the ball $|x| \leq \ell$ and we will keep it constant outside the ball).
 Choosing $\ell$ small enough (in particular, smaller than the typical distance among particles, which is of the order $N^{-1/3}$), the Jastrow factor becomes more manageable and it is not too difficult to show that its energy matches, to leading order, the ground state energy (\ref{eq:ENlead}).
 In the thermodynamic limit, this was first verified in \cite{Dy}, using a modification of (\ref{eq:jas}), considering only correlations among neighbouring particles.

 While Jastrow factors can lead to the correct leading order term in the ground state energy, it seems much more difficult to use (\ref{eq:jas}) to obtain an upper bound matching also the second order term on the r.h.s. of (\ref{eq:main}).
-The point is that the second order corrections are generated by correlations at much larger length scales; to produce the second term on the r.h.s. of (\ref{eq:main}) we would need to take $\ell$ of order one, making computations very difficult.
+The point is that the second order corrections are generated by correlations at much larger length scales; to produce the term on the second line of (\ref{eq:main}) we would need to take $\ell$ of order one, making computations very difficult.

 In order to prove Theorem \ref{thm:main}, we will therefore consider a trial state given by the product of a Jastrow factor (\ref{eq:jas}), describing correlations up to a sufficiently small length scale $1/N \ll \ell \ll 1$, and of a wave function $\Phi_N$, constructed through a Bogoliubov transformation, describing correlations on length scales larger than $\ell$.
 This allows us to combine the nice features of the Jastrow factor (in particular, the fact that it automatically takes care of the hard core condition (\ref{eq:hard})) and of the Bogoliubov transformation (in particular, their (almost) explicit action on creation and annihilation operators, which enables us to insert correlations at large length scales).